swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

     your C compiler itself (though there *are* advantages to GUI-based code editors with built-in interfaces to the compiler).

-# The Example: Manipulating Experimental Data Files

-We will spend most of our time learning about the basics of the shell by manipulating some experimental data from a hearing test.
-To get the data for this test, you will need internet access.
-Just enter the
-command:

-    git clone -b YYYY-MM-PLACE --single-branch git://github.com/swcarpentry/boot-camps.git

-This command will grab all of the data needed for this workshop from the internet.
-(We will talk about the `git` command later in the workshop.)

 # Let's get started

 One very basic command is `echo`.
 This command just prints text to